History Unit 1 Assessment

 Democracy

-An ostracon is a piece of pottery that was used in a part of Ancient Greek democracy, called ostracism, which allowed free male Athenian citizens to vote to exile politicians.1 Citizens would scratch the name of the person they wanted to exile onto the pottery.
-The shards would then be counted, and the politician with the most votes would be exiled.
+An ostracon is a piece of pottery that was used in Ancient Greek democracy for ostracism, which allowed free male Athenian citizens to vote to exile politicians.
+Citizens would scratch the name of the person they wanted to exile onto the pottery.
+The shards would be counted, and the politician with the most votes would be exiled.
+Archeologists found a hoard with more than 8,500 ostraka, showing how widely used it was in Ancient Greece.1

-This artifact was significant because it demonstrated that citizens had the ability to remove someone seen as too popular or dangerous to the state and protect their democracy.2
+This artifact was significant because it demonstrated that citizens had the ability to remove someone seen as too popular or dangerous to the state to protect their democracy2 and has influenced many modern political systems.

 Museum of the Ancient Agora, Public domain, via Wikimedia Commons